brainpy/BrainPy/README.md

-If you want to get the full supports by BrainPy, please install the following packages:
+**Other dependencies**: you want to get the full supports by BrainPy, please install the following packages:

-- `Numba >= 0.52`,  needed for "numba" backend
 - `JAX >= 0.2.10`,  needed for "jax" backend and "dnn" module
+- `Numba >= 0.52`,  needed for JIT compilation on "numpy" backend
 - `SymPy >= 1.4`, needed for dynamics "analysis" module and Exponential Euler method